What Is Gross Revenue and How to Calculate It

-Total Gross Revenue = Total sales revenue – Cost of Goods Sold
+Total Gross Revenue = Total sales revenue – Cost of goods sold (COGS)

-Suppose an auto repair shop sells $570,000 worth of parts and labor and spends $300,000 on COGS (cost of goods sold) in a year.
-What is gross revenue in this situation?
+Suppose an auto repair shop sells $570,000 worth of parts and labor and spends $300,000 on the cost of goods sold in a year.

-There are a few key things to keep in mind when analyzing gross revenue
+There are a few key things to remember when analyzing this business metric.

 - Make sure you have a clear understanding of what your actual gross revenue is.
 This seems like a simple concept, but it’s important to be clear on the definition before moving forward.